psse-cpu/se-1223-oop-principles-slides/intro.md

 ### Using an OO-language does not mean using OOP (properly)

-* A codebase full of *antipatterns* is surely the quickest way to inspire someone to write a tech ~~rant~~ blog article entittled
+* A codebase full of *antipatterns* is the quickest way to inspire someone to blog tech ~~rant~~ articles like:
   + _"OOP's broken promises"_
   + _"OOP is a scam"_
   + _"Why I hate OOP"_
   + _"OOP is dangerous"_
   + or something along those lines
-    - OOP does have criticisms, yes, but we can't fight a mainstream paradigm yet
+    - Disclaimer: OOP does have flaws, but fighting a mainstream paradigm is a losing fight
+    - (Flutter is OOP-ish, has 100k stars and is not going away)